hbfs666/GO/README.md

 ![Image](https://raw.githubusercontent.com/hbfs666/GO/main/image.jpeg)
 **_since the both of the pieces block one liberty of each other, there're only 6 liberties instead of 8._**

+* The victory is considered by comparing the area each player got, the side with more area wins.
+Because of that , the area should be expanded as much as possible during the game.